Matisyahu: Early life

+By November 2001, Miller identified as a member of the Chabad-Lubavitch movement and moved to Crown Heights in early 2002.
+He delved into Hasidus and removed himself from popular culture.

 Career

 Miller performed for over a year as MC Truth in Bend, Oregon.
-In 2004, after having signed with JDub Records, he released his first album, Shake Off the Dust...Arise.
-At Bonnaroo 2005, Trey Anastasio of the band Phish invited him for a guest spot on his set.
-He also opened for a few Dave Matthews Band shows during their Summer 2006 tour, including guesting on the song "Everyday" at the June 14, 2006 Darien Lake show.
-His next album, Live at Stubb's was produced for Or Music by Angelo Montrone.
+In 2004, after having signed with JDub Records, he released his first album, Shake Off the Dust...
+Arise, under the name Matisyahu.
+At Bonnaroo 2005, Trey Anastasio of the band Phish invited Matisyahu for a guest spot on his set.
+Matisyahu also opened for a few Dave Matthews Band shows during their mid-2006 tour, including guesting on the song "Everyday" at the June 14, 2006, Darien Lake show.
+Matisyahu's second release, Live at Stubb's, was recorded in Austin, Texas, and produced for Or Music by Angelo Montrone.
 It was distributed to Or Music by Sony/RED, and later upstreamed to Sony/Epic.
-Live at Stubb's, released in 2006, was recorded at a concert in Austin, Texas, was followed by the studio album Youth which was produced by Bill Laswell, with minor contribution by pop producers Jimmy Douglass and the Ill Factor.

-In 2005 and 2006, he toured extensively in the United States, Canada, and Europe; and made a number of stops in Israel, including a performance as the supporting act for Sting in June 2006.
-In late 2006, he released No Place to Be, a remix album featuring re-recordings and remixes of songs from all three of his earlier albums, as well as a cover of "Message in a Bottle" by The Police.
+In 2005 and 2006, Matisyahu toured extensively in the U.S., Canada, and Europe.
+He made a number of stops in Israel, including a performance as the supporting act for Sting in June 2006.
 The live version of the song "King Without a Crown" broke into the Modern Rock Top 10 in 2006.
-The accompanying video and album, Youth, produced by Bill Laswell, was released on March 7, 2006.
-On March 16, Youth was Billboard magazine's number-one Digital Album.
-In 2006, he appeared once again at Bonnaroo, this time performing a solo set.
+The song was also included on Matisyahu's second album, Youth, which was produced by Bill Laswell and released on March 7, 2006; it features minor contributions by pop producers Jimmy Douglass and the Ill Factor.
+On March 16, Youth was Billboard magazine's number-one digital album.
+In 2006, Matisyahu once again appeared at Bonnaroo, this time performing a solo set.
+In late 2006, he released No Place to Be, a remix album featuring re-recordings and remixes of songs from his three earlier albums, as well as a cover of "Message in a Bottle" by the Police (written by Sting).

 On March 1, 2006, right before the release of Youth, he informed JDub that he no longer needed its management services.
 He has since been represented by former Capitol Records president Gary Gersh.
-JDub claims the artist has three years remaining on a four-year management contract.
+JDub claimed the artist had three years remaining on a four-year management contract.
 JDub managed his act, but was not his record label.

 Since his debut, Matisyahu has received positive reviews from both rock and reggae outlets.
 In 2006, he was named as Top Reggae Artist by Billboard as well as being named a spokesperson for Kenneth Cole.
 In 2006, Esquire magazine awarded Matisyahu the "Most Lovable Oddball" award in their "Esky" Music Awards, calling him "the most intriguing reggae artist in the world."